The Montessori Cycle for Ages 3–6: An Essential Three-Stage Progression

 First year: discovery and exploration (3–4 years old)

-This is the year when they discover the joy of learning for themselves and begin to build the foundations of concentration and self-confidence.
+This is also the year when they discover the joy of learning on their own, settle down for longer periods of activity, and begin to build the foundations of concentration and self-confidence.
+The first language exercises (classified cards, sandpaper letters, stories) and the beginnings of mathematics (number rods, quantity games) feed their natural curiosity and help them to structure their thinking.

 Second year: consolidation and understanding (4–5 years old)